Skip to main content

 • Services: These define how to reach your backend applications (e.g., load balancer settings, server endpoints).
 A service can be a load balancer with one or many servers (container IPs, URLs, etc.).

 • Middlewares: These are optional request modifiers or filters (like authentication, rewriting, rate-limiting) that can be applied to routers.
-Dynamic config lets you attach middleware to routers.
+Routing Configuration lets you attach middleware to routers.
 Middlewares are available for both HTTP & TCP trraffic.

-• TLS certificates (dynamic): While the mechanism to obtain certs (ACME resolver) is static, the certificates themselves and which domains they apply to are part of dynamic configuration.
-For instance, certificates fetched via Let’s Encrypt or provided via a Certificate Kubernetes resource are loaded dynamically.
+• TLS certificates (dynamic): While the mechanism to obtain certs (ACME resolver) is Install Configuration, the certificates themselves and which domains they apply to are part of Routing Configuration.
+For instance, certificates fetched via Let's Encrypt or provided via a Certificate Kubernetes resource are loaded dynamically.
 You can add, remove, or renew certificates without restarting Traefik Hub.

 info

-If you use Traefik Hub for API Management, all the APIM CRDs are also part of the dynamic configuration.
+If you use Traefik Hub for API Management, all the APIM CRDs are also part of the Routing Configuration.

-Dynamic config is provided by providers at runtime.
-Traefik Hub can watch various sources (providers) for config changes.
+Routing Configuration is provided by providers at runtime.
+Traefik Hub can watch various sources (providers) for configuration changes.
 The Common methods include:

-1. File Provider (YAML/TOML): You can supply a separate dynamic configuration file.
-In static config, you’d enable the file provider (e.g. providers.file.filename=dynamic.yml or a directory).
+1. File Provider (YAML/TOML): You can supply a separate Routing Configuration file.
+In Install Configuration, you'd enable the file provider (e.g. providers.file.filename=dynamic.yml or a directory).
 Traefik will load routes from that file and watch for changes.
-For example, a dynamic YAML file might look like:
+For example, a Routing Configuration YAML file might look like:

 http: